When you arrive on your Windows session, the wizard informs you that your server is now a domain controller.

 And enter the IP address of your PC under "Windows Server 2003" as the favorite in "Windows XP" DNS server.
 This will allow Windows XP to know the IP address that corresponds to our domain name that will show him just after.

 In the "Computer Name" tab click the "Edit" button.

 Select "Domain" instead of "Workgroup" and click OK.

 If no error occurred during installations and configurations on the server and that you have defined the preferred DNS server as indicated above, Windows will ask for the username / password of the "Administrator" account (of the server).
-If you don't have this window, it may be because you left during installation when you were on the server and the server that plant so reformatting is required is why you must make backups (called Ghosts) regularly with Norton Ghost for example
+If you don't have this window, it may be because you left during installation when you were on the server and the server that plant so reformatting is required is why you must make backups.

 If "Windows XP" has managed to connect to your server, it will display "Welcome to the domain informatiweb".